What is flatulence?

 When you break down and digest food in your intestines, some gases are created — that is normal.
 The average person creates more than 2 litres of gas every day.

-However, the amount of wind you create is influenced by what you eat and drink.
+The amount of gas you create is influenced by what you eat and drink.
 Several high-fibre foods, carbonated drinks and artificial sweeteners can cause excessive flatulence.
 It can also be caused by:

 - fresh and dried fruits, such as apples, pears and raisins